St. John's Seminary

 deacons, and lay ecclesial ministers.

-archdiocese now participate in the formation program offered to college-level men at the Juan Diego House of Formation in Gardena as well as in the programs offered at St. John's Seminary.
+archdiocese participate in the formation program offered to college-level men at the Queen of the Angels Center for Priestly Formation as well as in the programs offered at St. John's Seminary.

 In